microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 !['Racing Cars' dataset in the workspace created.](media/racing_cars_dataset.png)

-5. To **create** the 'Active Sensors' visualization which is the 'Average' of 'Active Sensors', **select** the Card icon from Visualization tray.
+5. **Select** the Card icon from Visualization tray to **create** the 'Active Sensors' visualization which is the 'Average' of 'Active Sensors'.

 ![Card icon from Visualization tray.](media/card_icon.png)